learn-co-curriculum/activerecord-migrations/README.md

   end
 end
 ```
-Now we have two table and every cat knows who its owner is.
+Now we have two tables and every cat knows who its owner is!